Environmental, Social & Governance

 In addition to certifications and testing, we actively monitor CPSC and other industry related safety alerts and product recalls are listed on our website.
 Often these recalls are conducted on a voluntary basis to avoid any potential harm.
 As such, our notices provide detailed updates of the products that are recalled, the reason, and the reimbursement, replacement or refund opportunities.

-Through our Product Safety & Compliance testing program, RH also monitors various chemicals that may be hazardous to human health and/or the environment.
+Through our Product Safety & Compliance testing program, RH also monitors various chemicals that may be hazardous to human health and/or the environment, including but not limited to Lead, Flame Retardants, Formaldehyde and PFAS.
+With the expansion into the European Union and U.K., RH has expanded its monitoring efforts to include chemicals regulations in those regions.

 Philanthropy

 RH follows a number of approaches in relation to charitable donations and other aspects of philanthropy.
-As part of various Gallery Development projects, RH has donated products and design services to civic centers, local charities and schools in order to engender community goodwill.
-Since 2016, we have donated close to $47 million of product at cost to a variety of charities and non-profit organizations related to the communities where we live and work.
+As part of various Gallery development projects, RH has donated products and design services to civic centers, local charities and schools in order to engender community goodwill.
+Since 2016, we have donated close to $53 million of product at cost to a variety of charities and non-profit organizations related to the communities where we live and work.
 Additionally, RH sponsors local community charities in connection with Gallery opening events.
-We have made numerous donations to third party charities in connection with our business operations.
-Examples of non-profit organizations to whom we have made donations include Art Institute Chicago, Joffrey Ballet, Chicago Children’s Choir, The Denver Art Museum, Children’s Hospital Colorado, RxArt, The Art of Elysium, Moffitt Cancer Center, Children’s Mercy Hospital Kansas City, Dell Children’s Medical Center of Central Texas, Just Keep Livin’ Foundation, After-School All-Stars Las Vegas, Seattle Art Museum, Norton Museum of Art, SickKids Foundation, Doernbecher Children’s Hospital Foundation, The First Art Museum, Free Arts NYC, Friends of the Highline, Children’s Cancer Research Fund, Columbus Museum of Art, 3Arts, and Two x Two.
+We have made numerous donations to third-party charities in connection with our business operations.
+Examples of non-profit organizations in the US to whom we have made donations include Art Institute Chicago, Joffrey Ballet, Chicago Children’s Choir, The Denver Art Museum, Children’s Hospital Colorado, RxArt, The Art of Elysium, Moffitt Cancer Center, Children’s Mercy Hospital Kansas City, Dell Children’s Medical Center of Central Texas, Just Keep Livin’ Foundation, After-School All-Stars Las Vegas, Seattle Art Museum, Norton Museum of Art, SickKids Foundation, Doernbecher Children’s Hospital Foundation, The First Art Museum, Free Arts NYC, Friends of the Highline, Children’s Cancer Research Fund, Columbus Museum of Art, 3Arts, Two x Two, Crossroads School for the Arts, Tipping Point, Eat.Learn.Play, Cleveland Foundation, Boys & Girls Club (Peninsula), North Carolina Museum of Art Foundation, Hoag Hospital Foundation, Montecito Firefighters’ Charitable Foundation and Kips Bay Boys and Girls Club.

-RH also provides local donations to communities where our associates live and work, and in the case of the northern California wildfires in recent years, donated goods to help support rest areas for first responders, temporary shelters for fire victims, and the relief and rebuilding efforts of those who were affected by the fires.
-Other examples of organizations to whom we have made donations include: UCSF Benioff Children’s Hospital, UCSF Dec My Room, San Francisco Toy Program, SchoolsRule Marin, Furniture Bank of Central Ohio, The Michael J. Fox Foundation for Parkinson’s Research, PlumpJack Foundation, Slide Ranch, The BreastFest, Dress for a Cure, Mercy Home for Boys & Girls, 826DC, 826Valencia, Homeward Bound of Marin, Gilead House, Make-A-Wish Foundation of Greater Bay Area, Conolly Ranch, Vina Capital Foundation (Covid Relief), and many local schools and smaller nonprofit organizations close to our Galleries, distribution centers and corporate office.
+RH also provides local donations to communities where our team members live and work.
+In the case of the northern California wildfires and the most recent 2025 Southern California wildfires, RH donated goods to various organizations to help support rest areas for first responders, temporary shelters for fire victims, and the relief and rebuilding efforts of those who were affected by the fires.
+Other examples of organizations to whom we have made donations include: UCSF Benioff Children’s Hospital, UCSF Dec My Room, San Francisco Toy Program, SchoolsRule Marin, Furniture Bank of Central Ohio, The Michael J. Fox Foundation for Parkinson’s Research, PlumpJack Foundation, Slide Ranch, The BreastFest, Helix School, Dress for a Cure, Mercy Home for Boys & Girls, 826DC, 826Valencia, Homeward Bound of Marin, Gilead House, Make-A-Wish Foundation of Greater Bay Area, Conolly Ranch, Vina Capital Foundation (Covid Relief), and many local schools and smaller nonprofit organizations close to our Galleries, distribution centers and corporate office.

 Rain Room Donation to the Los Angeles County Museum of Art